How to change your last name on a credit card

 Quick insights

-- Cardmembers may want to first update their government-issued ID with their new name before contacting their credit card issuer about a name change.
+- Cardmembers may consider first updating their name with the Social Security Administration (SSA) before contacting their credit card issuer about a name change.

 - The name change process may take anywhere from a few business days to several weeks, depending on the card issuer and how documents are submitted.